Apple Walnut Cake

 I hope you enjoyed this apple walnut cake recipe!

-Other Popular cake recipes on Dishes Delish:
+Other popular cake recipes

 And as always, may all your dishes be delish!